- Addressing the cost of living

 Sometimes caring for someone might affect a young person’s wellbeing, especially if they don’t have any support.

-Young carers might not be aware that they can access help and support from a number of government and non-government agencies.
+Young carers might not know that they can get help and support from government and non-government agencies.
 It’s important they know there's help available if they need it.

 - National Young Carers